MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Is Cronometer accurate?

 Yes.
 Cronometer provides highly accurate verified food data from USDA and NCC lab-analyzed sources, and its staff verifies all database entries.
 It is a reliable choice for tracking vitamins, minerals, macros, and micronutrients.
 MyNetDiary uses the same research-grade sources and the same verification approach, but tracks more nutrients (108 vs. 92) and maintains a larger verified database (2M+ vs. 1.2M foods).
-Both apps are among the most accurate nutrition trackers available; MyNetDiary covers more nutritional ground.
+They are among the most accurate nutrition trackers available; MyNetDiary covers more nutritional ground.

 Which app is faster for food logging?